Lucas-Nardi/Speech-4-Gaming/README.md

 Then, choose the directory that you want to put the Speech 4 Gaming Project and open it on the terminal to clone the project with this code below

-`git clone `
+`git clone https://github.com/Lucas-Nardi/Speech-4-Gaming.git Speech 4 Gaming`

-    put this command line on terminal to create a virtual enviroment
+ After the download, use the code below to create a virtual enviroment

 `virtualenv env`

-The next step is to activate the virtual enviroment created, to do this use this terminal code below.
+The next step is to activate the virtual enviroment created, to do this use this code below.

-`env\Scripts\activade.bat`
+`env\Scripts\activate.bat`

 Now, you will se the name (env) before your name on terminal line.